 What If You Test Too Early?

-Testing during the window period can result in a false negative—meaning you have the infection, but the test doesn't show it yet.
+Testing during the detection time can result in a false negative—meaning you have the substance, but the test doesn't show it yet.

-Example: If you're exposed to chlamydia and test 3 days later, you might get a negative result even though you're infected.
+Example: If you're exposed to marijuana and test 3 days later, you might get a negative result even though you're infected.
 Testing again at 14 days would likely show the true result.

 What If You Can't Wait?

-If you're anxious to get tested or have symptoms, you have options:
+If you're anxious to get tested or have effects, you have options:

 Test Now and Retest Later

-You can test immediately and then test again after the window period:
+You can test immediately and then test again after the detection time:

 - Provides peace of mind if negative